awsdocs/amazon-transcribe-developer-guide/doc_source/lang-id.md

-# Identifying the dominant language in your media<a name="lang-id"></a>
+# Identifying the dominant languages in your media<a name="lang-id"></a>

-Amazon Transcribe is able to automatically identify the language spoken in your media without you having to specify a language code\.
-Language identification works for all [supported languages](supported-languages.md#table-language-matrix); note that not all supported languages can be used with streaming transcriptions\.
+Amazon Transcribe is able to automatically identify the languages spoken in your media without you having to specify a language code\.

-Batch jobs can only be transcribed in one language, while streaming transcriptions can have one language per channel \(a maximum of two channels are supported\)\.

-To improve language identification accuracy, you can provide a list of languages you think may be present\.
-From this list, Amazon Transcribe chooses the closest matching language to transcribe your audio\.
-Providing language codes is optional with batch jobs and required for streaming transcriptions\.
-If none of the language codes you provide match languages spoken in your media, your transcription accuracy is diminished\.
+[Batch language identification](lang-id-batch.md) can identify the dominant language spoken in your media file or, if your media contains multiple languages, it can identify all languages spoken\.
+To improve language identification accuracy, you can optionally provide a list of two or more languages you think may be present in your media\.

-**Note**
-If none of your specified language codes match any of the languages spoken in your media, Amazon Transcribe selects the closest option in your subset of selected language codes and produces a transcript based on that language\.
-For example, if your media is in US English \(`en-US`\) and you provide Amazon Transcribe with the language codes `zh-CN`, `fr-FR`, and `de-DE`, Amazon Transcribe is likely to match your media to German \(`de-DE`\) and produce a German\-language transcription\.
-Mismatching language codes and spoken languages can result in a very inaccurate transcript, so we advise caution when selecting language codes\.

-For additional information, see [Language identification with batch transcription jobs](lang-id-batch.md) and [Language identification with streaming transcriptions](lang-id-stream.md)\.
+[Streaming language identification](lang-id-stream.md) can identify one language per channel \(a maximum of two channels are supported\)\.
+Streaming requests must have a minimum of two additional language options included in your request\.
+Providing language options allows for faster language identification\.
+The faster Amazon Transcribe is able to identify the language, the less change there is of data loss in the first few seconds of your stream\.

+**Important**
+Batch and streaming transcriptions support different languages\.
+Refer to the [supported languages table](supported-languages.md) for details\.

 To learn about monitoring and events with language identification, refer to [Language identification events](monitoring-events.md#lang-id-event)\.